top of page

 Chuck Hopp has gained his skill through the Wilderness Awareness School in Washington.
 Nature Awareness & the Art of Mentoring - We will learn new ways to move and interact with nature.
 Through natural movement, sense meditation, storytelling, discussions and nature games.
 May also include bird language and animal tracking.

 Deb Lewis is the herbarium curator at Iowa State University and a board member and the newsletter editor for the Iowa Native Plant Society.
 Who’s Your Neighbor?
 A Plant’s-Eye View of the Prairie - A hands-on, non-technical introduction to prairie plant interactions with their living and non-living environment.
 We’ll begin with a walk, then sit in the prairie (an old towel or cushion might make it more comfortable).
-Rich Pope is the chair of the Loess Hills Alliance.
+Rich Pope is the vice-chair of the Loess Hills Alliance.
 He returned to western Iowa after a career with ISU Extension.
+Join Rich and Deb as they discuss Collecting, Documenting, and Pressing Plants - plant specimens (samples) document the occurrence of a plant population in a particular place.
+The session will introduce collecting “ethics”, the tools and techniques for collecting, pressing, and drying plant specimens and the information needed for labeling them.

 Don Poggensee is a very talented photographer who enjoys every chance he can to live out his passion.
 He has been coming to the seminar year after year offering programs and using his talent by photographing this event.
 Don will offer two programs: Prairie Photography and Digital Images.
 His sessions will include an introduction in how to capture the best photo in the field, setting up a photo shoot, selecting a subject, lighting, and best composition.
 Checking exposure and knowing your camera settings will help you capture that great image!
 (Note: Please bring your own camera to this session.)